Gaurav-Zaiswal/django-reusable/readme.txt

 export DJANGO_SECRET_KEY="9^8*...."
 export SET_DEBUG="False"

-similary, add third pary API keies like, fb, twitter, etc.
+similary, add third pary API keys like, fb's, twitter's, etc.
 note: there should not be any space. now restart the virtual environment.